mitchellbpowell/website/p/work-and-study.markdown

 # Current Position

-Since 2017, I've been doing a job I find pretty interesting, for a firm in southwest Ohio which manages branding projects for fuel distributors in Ohio, Kentucky, and Indiana.
+Since 2017, I've been working for a firm in southwest Ohio which manages branding projects for fuel distributors in Ohio, Kentucky, and Indiana.
 I help brand representatives, fuel distributors, and station owners come to budgetary and scope of work agreements on branding projects.
 I file for permits, testify before zoning boards, negotiate compromises, place orders for materials, and ensure that everything is in order for our crews to complete projects.
-When a job is complete, I ensure that it complies with brand standards and document its completion
+When a job is complete, I ensure that it complies with brand standards and document its completion.

 # Education